 This refers to the parking brake that is automatically engaged when the scooter is either stopped or nearly stopped.
 It works by preventing the motor from turning.
 To free wheel a scooter, either this brake must be disengaged - usually by activating a switch, or by putting the scooter into the neutral gear (if it has a gear box).
 You can hear the electromagnetic brake disengage just after you start to activate the throttle as the electronic controller sends the signal to disengage the park brake.

 Although not necessary, some scooters have a third braking system - some kind of manually operated brake.
-Sometimes this is simply a “billy cart” style brake that rubs on the tyre (eg the older Gopher scooters), but more common is a more sophisticated system that works on the axle - eg drum brakes or disc brakes - activated by a brake handle on the handle bars.
+Sometimes this is simply a “billy cart” style brake that rubs on the tyre (eg the older Gopher scooters and even some electric wheelchair brakes), but more common is a more sophisticated system that works on the axle - eg drum brakes or disc brakes - activated by a brake handle on the handle bars.
 Scooters sold in Europe are required to have some kind of manual "emergency" brake to comply with the tough European standards.
 Scooters like the Merits Cruizer or the Royales already have this option fitted.

 Electric Mobility Scooters are battery powered.
 To charge the two batteries, the scooters either have an inbuilt charger or a separate charger.
 These two methods have different advantages.
 “On board” chargers allow the owner to take the scooter on holidays without having to take a separate charger with them.
 Separate chargers however, have the advantage of keeping the weight of the scooter down, are less likely to break down because they are not subject to vibration, and if they do fail, the scooter doesn’t have to be immobilised while the charger is repaired - a new charger can be quickly substituted without disruption.